Andrew Murstein: Start of the medallion business

+In the 1970’s, Mustrein's father Alvin Murstein founded Medallion Funding Corp. to build a taxi medallion lending business.
+Medallion Funding earned returns on investment over 20 percent per year.

-Later life and career
+Early career

-After completing his studies at Tufts University and New York University, Murstein spent several years on Wall Street, including time at Salomon Brothers, where he learned the important of equity in funding a business.
-He joined Medallion Funding full-time in 1990 and eventually took the company public.
+After completing his studies at Tufts University and New York University, Murstein spent several years on Wall Street, including time at Salomon Brothers, where he learned the importance of equity in funding a business.

+He joined the family business, Medallion Funding full-time in 1990 and eventually took the company public.